0xfe/hacking-stellar/6-debugging.md

 }
 ```

 You can tell that the account holder has about 2.8 lumens and over 13000 `RMT`.
-The account has a single signer, which is simply the master key (see [Chapter 4](https://github.com/0xfe/hacking-stellar/blob/master/4-multisig.md.)
+The account has a single signer, which is simply the master key (see [Chapter 4](https://github.com/0xfe/hacking-stellar/blob/master/4-multisig.md) for more about signing keys.)

 ## Watching an account